sockcymbal/QuestionImprover/README.md

 This prompt is about evolution and expansion of thought, where you reassess and reformulate ideas, creating a more nuanced and comprehensive network of interconnected ideas and insights in relation to the question.

-Prioritize assertions that are well-supported, constructive and resilient to scrutiny.
+The objective here is to mold your perspectives into more refined, well-rounded, and insightful analyses that stand strong under critical examination and collectively push the boundaries of understanding the question at hand.
 ```

 ## Prompt 5: Explore, Expand, Branch, Network
 ```
-In this stage, weave a network of thoughts by integrating critiques and alternative perspectives.
+This stage is about creating a vibrant tapestry of ideas, weaving together the various critiques and perspectives into an interconnected web of thought.

 Focus on how new ideas can interconnect with and enhance existing thoughts.
 Explore the potential of novel concepts to form new nodes in this thought network.